yuejiaointel/scikit-learn-intelex/doc/sources/verbose.rst

 Verbose Mode
 ############

-Use |intelex| in verbose mode to find out which implementation of the algorithm is currently used,
+Use |sklearnex| in verbose mode to find out which implementation of the algorithm is currently used,
-|intelex| or original Scikit-learn.
+|sklearnex| or original Scikit-learn.

 .. note:: Verbose mode is only available for :ref:`supported algorithms <sklearn_algorithms>`.